slyval/guidelines/Guidelines/REST API Guidelines.md

 As APIs essentially represent CRUD operations, the GET, POST, PUT/PATCH and DELETE methods should suffice for all required interactions.

  1. GET - The get method should be used for retrieval of a resource or a collection.
-When
+When using a GET, no side effects on the server side must occur as this is simply pulling information.
+If a side effect is desired, a different method such as POST should be used
+ 2. POST - The p

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyMTMzODM4LC0xMzU3MzU2NjQ2LDE5Nj
-A3MjcwMDQsMTE1NzM1MTUwMl19
+eyJoaXN0b3J5IjpbLTE0MTE4NTE1MjQsLTEzNTczNTY2NDYsMT
+k2MDcyNzAwNCwxMTU3MzUxNTAyXX0=
 -->